 1 Overall description

 SA3 thanks CT4 for the LS C4-210171/S3-211378 on the Security consideration to support L2TP with CUPS.
 SA3 would like to provide the following feedback:

+For protection of the information transferred from the CP function to the UP function, a security mechanism shall be used.

 According to TS 33.501, clause 9.9, and TS 33.401, clause 11, NDS/IP as specified in TS 33.210 is the existing security mechanism for the N4 interface and the Sxb interface.
+NDS/IP shall be used unless security is provided by other means, e.g. physical security.

-According to SA3's current analysis, the existing mechanism NDS/IP is sufficient to protect usernames and passwords on the N4 and Sxb interfaces, since it already provides confidentiality, integrity and replay protection.
+The existing mechanism NDS/IP is sufficient to protect usernames and passwords on the N4 and Sxb interfaces, since it already provides confidentiality, integrity and replay protection.

-Should there be a need to support legacy partial encryption like RADIUS, motivated by backwards compatibility with existing deployments, it should be brought up and discussed in SA3.
-So far, no such strong need has been claimed.

-The introduction of DTLS for N4 or Sxb would require extensive further analysis.
+Hence the first mechanism (i.e. Relying on the Network domain security) proposed by CT4 shall be used.

 2 Actions

 To CT4